Photo-polarimetric characteristics of brown dwarfs, Part I: uniform cloud decks

-In order to model the radiative properties of a brown dwarf, we construct a (LAT, LON) grid over its surface, and assume each grid point to bear a plane-parallel atmosphere, which can be simulated independently of its neighboring grid points.
+In order to model the radiative properties of a BD, we construct a (LAT, LON) grid over its surface, and assume each gridpoint to bear a plane-parallel atmosphere, which can be simulated independently of its neighboring gridpoints.
+We use the RTM vSmartMOM \citep{sanghavi2014vsmartmom} at each of these gridpoints to compute thermal emission at the effective temperature of the BD.
+An effective temperature, $T_\mathrm{eff}=1500\,$K, has been considered for this part of our study, roughly representative of a BD in the L/T-transition range.
+GD leads to a temperature-dependent latitudinal variation of the BD emission, so that the disc-integrated polarization varies with effective temperature as will be shown for $T_\mathrm{eff} = 2000\,$K (roughly representative of an early L-dwarf) and $T_\mathrm{eff} = 500\,$K (roughly representative of a late T-dwarf).

-We use the radiative transfer model vSmartMOM \citep{sanghavi2014vsmartmom} at each of these grid points to compute thermal emission at the effective temperature of the brown dwarf.
-An effective temperature of $T_\mathrm{eff}=1500$ K has been considered for this part of our study, roughly representative of an L-dwarf.
-Our results, however, are generally applicable to BDs, since we treat cloud properties like optical thickness and grain size as free parameters, and are independent of absorbers due to our current focus on only {monochromatic} photopolarimetric effects.
+The vertical structure and composition of the atmosphere at each gridpoint is described in Sec.\,\ref{sec_atm}, followed by a description of the local 1D plane-parallel RT characteristics in Sec\,\ref{sec_local} and our disc-integration approach in Sec.\,\ref{sec_da}.
+The reader who is more interested in the results of our RTM than the RT methodology may skip over Sections \ref{sec_local} and \ref{sec_da} without loss of continuity.}